 - Compare your program expenses to what you would be paying at UMD for the corresponding term.
-Remember that exchange rates, costs of living in a foreign country and round-trip airfare can make your expenses seem exorbitant.
-After all, you don’t fly across an ocean to attend UMD.
+Remember that exchange rates, costs of living in a foreign country, and round-trip airfare can make your expenses seem exorbitant.

 - Financial aid and scholarships apply to study abroad just as they would at UMD.

 - Plan ahead.
-With enough financial planning, you can make study abroad possible.
-In addition to UMD’s scholarships and financial aid—there are a large number of additional scholarships & funding available if you look for it.
+With enough financial planning, you can make study abroad possible for you.
+In addition to UMD’s scholarships and financial aid—we encourage you to begin to research as there are a large number of additional scholarships and funding available.

-- Lastly, we offer programs with varying costs.
-Some cost more, some less and some are similar to that of attending UMD.
+- Lastly, our program costs vary.
+Some cost more, some less, and some are even similar to that of attending UMD.
 We’re here to help you find the program that’s the best fit for you.

-Do I have to pay UMD’s tuition IN ADDITION tuition at the university abroad?
+Do I have to pay UMD’s tuition IN ADDITION to tuition at the university abroad?

 Not for semester or yearlong programs!
 You only pay tuition for the term(s) you’re studying at the university abroad.
 However, costs for UMD short-term programs include the entire cost for the course.